Table of Contents

 Louisville, Kentucky 40292

-If you are interested in developing your leadership skills, the Office of Student Involvement has a variety of offerings.
-Consider such programs and organizations as Student Activities Board and Engage Lead Serve Board, as well as Alternative Service Break Board and the Card Corps.
+In the Office of Student Involvement, we believe everyone is a leader and we have a variety of offerings.
+Consider such programs and organizations as Student Activities Board and Engage Lead Serve Board, as well as Alternative Service Break Board and the Student Organization Advisory Board.
 The focus of all these groups is to develop your skills and training for leadership, as well as assist other students in finding ways to get involved on campus.
-Just check out our website at http://www.orgsync.com for more information.
+Just check out our Student Leadership Programs portal for leadership opportunities.

 Student Orientation Staff (SOS)